 ‘Passion’s Drive, from Nico’s range of premier scents, guaranteed to get the girl every time.’

 And then Mr Huang again, this time appearing on a wall, small, no audio, just the old man in his suit at work in his shop.
 This time he didn’t even look up, there was no need for him to engage Harry.
 Harry, on the other hand, couldn’t avert his gaze.

 He quickened his pace, keeping his eyes down, avoiding all ads.
 The sounds coming through his aug blended with the noise of the humans hurriedly making their way home.

 It was stupid and he knew it.
 Mr Huang was just like Joe, an artificial person, or at least an informational double of a real person, designed to appear when the algorithms thought he might be susceptible.
-He could ignore Mr Huang’s suggestion that he marry Karen as easily as he could ignore Joe and his delicious pizzas.
+He could ignore Mr Huang’s suggestion that he marry Hannah as easily as he could ignore Joe and his delicious pizzas.
 Harry lifted his head defiantly and marched on.

 He really did feel like a pizza.

 Harry turned towards downtown.
-There was a moment of confusion; Karen was in her apartment, and according to the algorithms he should have turned the other way if he were going to visit her.
+There was a moment of confusion; Hannah was in her apartment, and according to the algorithms he should have turned the other way if he were going to visit her.
 This latest information took milliseconds to run its way through the predictive model.
 It took account of the change of direction, finding the locations of his closest social associates, running comparisons with previous Friday nights until it returned a result.
 Vic was sitting in O’Malley’s, and it was probable that Harry was going to join him.